 You need start-up investments and working capital at the start-up phase.
 If you draw up a cash flow statement you can calculate how much money your company need at the start-up phase.
 You can finance the start-up investments and working capital with either equity capital or liabilities, or both.

 See contents related to the topic:

 Financing to a company during the start-up phase

-The start-up phase of a company involves investments, fixed costs and many kinds of other costs.
+The start-up phase of a company involves investments and other costs.
 You can make use of equity capital, liabilities or both to cover these costs.

 Financial and profitability calculations

 Use a cash flow statement to evaluate your start-up company’s need for start-up capital and a profitability calculation to assess its profitability.
 Include these calculations in your company’s business plan.